cedar-book/dev.bitshares.works-ts/core/components/README.md

-## Components Structure and Details
+## Components Structures and Details

 ## Block